yuyenchu/DeepRL/README.md

 ### Installing

+* Clone or download the repository
-* Install required module with
+* Install required modules with
 ```
 pip install -r requirements.txt
 ```